 Methods and criteria to be used by DWR to evaluate plans and coordination agreements are also defined.
-Within the Kings Sub-Basin, it is recognized that major storms resulting in high runoff will have to be relied upon to make the region's aquifer sustainable and provide groundwater needed for conjunctive use when and where surface water is not available.
+Within the Kings Sub-Basin, it is in 2016-17 as a result of the longest-ever Fresno Irrigation District water delivery season.